msang/nl-interface/README.md

 ## Description

-This repository contains the source code and resources required to create and train a conversational agent using RASA, an open-source platform for chatbot and virtual assistant development.
+This repository contains the source code and resources required to create and train a conversational agent using RASA.

 ## Repository Structure